abyala/advent-2016-clojure/README.md

 * Day 13
   * Meh.

+* Day 14
+  * This one stumpted me, and I went all the way to day 25.
+Then I reread the instructions, which said to only include the first matching triplet, instead of matching any of them.  :shrug:
+  * I like the `some` function as the equivalent of the `any` Kotlin function.

 * Day 15
   * First fun part was the `cycle` function within `create-disk` which is the easiest way to create a repeating sequence, in this case of a closed range.